Interplay of Charge Density Wave and Magnetism on the Kagom\'e Lattice

 More recently, a CDW order with identical $2a_0\times 2a_0$ in-plane periodicity was discovered in the magnetic kagom\'e metal FeGe below $T_\text{cdw} \sim$410 K).
 Here the magnetic moments order ferromagnetically (FM) within each kagom\'e layer with the out-of-plane moments anti-aligned between adjacent layers \cite{Watanabe-JPSJ66, Beckman-PS72}.
 Moreover, the ordered magnetic moments increases substantially at the onset of the CDW transition \cite{PCDai-Nature22}, indicating strong coupling between CDW and magnetism.
-Though recent theoretical calculations \cite{arXiv22-Setty, ZhouHJ-PRB23, XGWan-CPL23, YWang-PRM23, Chang-acs23, JPLiu-CPL24, arXiv23-HXiang} and experimental investigations \cite{MYi-NatPhys23, arXiv23b-FengDL, arXiv23-FengDL, arXiv24-XQiu, arXiv24-XYin, ChenXH-PRR24, Lee-NC23, WangAF-PRL24, Wenzel-PRL24, DaiPC-PRL24} suggest a CDW mechanism in FeGe different than \avs, the presence of van Hove (VH) singularities in the vicinity of the Fermi level revealed in angle-resolved photoemission spectroscopy (ARPES) \cite{MYi-NatPhys23}, together with the observed anomalous Hall effect \cite{PCDai-Nature22} and topological edge modes \cite{JXYin-PRL22}, hint at possible connections between the CDWs in magnetic FeGe and nonmagnetic \avs\ kagom\'e metals.
-Here, we study the interplay between FM order and CDW on the kagom\'e lattice and provide a mechanism for the emergence of a topological magnetic CDW state may relevant for FeGe.
+Though recent theoretical calculations \cite{arXiv22-Setty, ZhouHJ-PRB23, XGWan-CPL23, YWang-PRM23, Chang-acs23, JPLiu-CPL24, arXiv23-HXiang} and experimental investigations \cite{MYi-NatPhys23, arXiv23-FengDL, arXiv23b-FengDL, Lee-NC23, arXiv24-XQiu, arXiv24-XYin, ChenXH-PRR24, WangAF-PRL24, Wenzel-PRL24, DaiPC-PRL24} suggest a CDW mechanism in FeGe different than \avs, the presence of van Hove (vH) singularities in the vicinity of the Fermi level revealed in angle-resolved photoemission spectroscopy (ARPES) \cite{MYi-NatPhys23}, together with the observed anomalous Hall effect \cite{PCDai-Nature22} and pronounced edge modes \cite{JXYin-PRL22}, hint at possible connections between the CDWs in magnetic FeGe and nonmagnetic \avs\ kagom\'e metals.
+Here, we unite the physics of flat band FM and vH singularity CDW, investigate their interplay on the kagom\'e lattice, and uncover the possible implications to FeGe.